alintulu/hbb-notes/_episodes/03-transfer-factors.md

 keypoints:
 - "Transfer factors are event weights that account for the differences between a control region and the signal region"
-- "In the ABCD method, they are derived by comparing regions A and B, and applied to transfer the background estimate from region C into the singal region D"
+- "In the ABCD method, they are derived by comparing regions A and B, and applied to transfer the background estimate from region C into the signal region D"
 ---

 ![](../assets/img/abcd_diagram.png)